President Trump asks SEC to study abolishing quarterly earnings reports

 The president has run privately-held companies that didn't have to report results at all during most of his time in business.

-"This is the most myopic President in history," said hedge fund manager Stan Druckenmiller: "He doesn't think -- in any way -- long term.
+"This is the most myopic president in history," said hedge fund manager Stan Druckenmiller: "He doesn't think -- in any way -- long term.
 I find it very rich that he's proposing this with some veil that it's going to help companies think long-term.
 As an investor, I find it troubling."

 Druckenmiller noted that investors like to know what's going on with the companies they invest in.
 A lot can change in a three-to six-month period, especially with all the disruption in technology.